 As a result, the mauled dog had to be put to sleep for its own good, because it could live but it would be a very painful and miserable life.
 The attacking dog was put down.
 The owners of the attacking dog were sued for the actions of their dog but to be fair, in this situation there was no real winner.
 Two poor animals suffered, someone lost their dog, and someone else had to pay money.

 The moral of this story is that if the attacking dog was actually trained, then this might not have happened.
 That becomes a problem with not just dogs mind you, but many pets.
-People want the actual
+People want the actualfun parts of having pets, but none of the responsibility whatsoever.
+This is really a sad thing where this often ends badly.

 For not training a pet such as a dog, there is truthfully no best case scenario for something like this.
 You are condemning your poor animal to a horrible worthless existence.
 At the worst, your animal mauls someone, whether it be another animal or a person.
 Then you get slapped with a hefty legal bill and then you wonder why it could happen.